radish-es/casebook-property/content/casebook/shelter/bamberger.md

 issue: Whether those orders are valid given the right to shelter under s 7 of the *Charter.*
 held: For claimant.
 Orders should be set aside, the right to shelter under the *Adams* framework is made out, and the facts suggest the possibility of expanding the scope of the right to include daylight hours.
 public: true
+description:  The General Manager of Parks and Recreation in Vancouver made two orders to shut down an encampment made by unhoused people in a public park.
 sources:
   - source_name: CanLII
     source_url: 'https://canlii.ca/t/jlqf6'